-The three came together and formed a team, participating in the inaugural Telstra and City of Melbourne IOT challenge for Smart Cities.
-In the week long challenge, the team was tasked with solving a real problem for the City of Melbourne built upon Telstra new 5G low-power networking technology.
-The team created the concept for Connected Parks.
-They designed and implemented a prototype hardware and packaging of the sensor and a flexible sensor data analytics platform for harnessing the power of open data initiatives together with our low cost, low power sensors to realise ConnectedParks during the challenge.
-The idea went on to become the Grand Prize Winner of the challenge Watch the video here
+We created the concept for ConnectedParks at the Telstra and City of Melbourne IOT challenge for Smart Cities.
+In the week long challenge, we were tasked with solving a real problem for the City of Melbourne built upon Telstra's new 5G low-power networking technology.
+We designed and implemented ConnectedParks prototype hardware and data analytics platform for harnessing the power of open data initiatives together with our sensors.
+The idea went on to become the Grand Prize Winner of the challenge.

-Connected Parks has evolved from an idea into a product, and discussions with potential partners begin, with the intention of conducting a long-term pilot rollout to select parks in order to further refine the platform.
+ConnectedParks has evolved from an idea into a product, and discussions with potential partners begin, with the intention of conducting a long-term pilot rollout to select parks in order to further refine the platform.

-Connected Parks will continue to grow its products and services, and continually roll out our platform to new cities and towns all over Australia, and internationally.
+ConnectedParks will continue to grow its products and services, and continually roll out our platform to new cities and towns all over Australia, and internationally.

-so we can bring Connected Parks to your parks or playgrounds.
+so we can bring ConnectedParks to your parks or playgrounds.